grisaitis/grisait.is-copy/_posts/2019-01-21-online-markdown-editors-and-github-pages.md

 Prose.io is a pretty good editor.
 It's a clean, minimalist app, which summarizes its best and worst aspects.
 The site is a breeze to use, with no clutter, but in practice prose.io feels incomplete and feature poor.
 It's basically like editing markdown on github.com, but with a nicer editor and more syncing options.
 (Actually, the editor might be the same... the [atom](atom.io) editor, open sourced by GitHub.)

 Many features are missing from the experience, though.
 No keyboard shortcuts.
 No instant preview.
 It can't move files, which means you can't publish articles by, for example, moving them from `_drafts` to `_posts`.
 And inexplicably the text editor uses 2/3 of the screen.
-The remaining white space stands as a monument, in a way, to the app's unfinished state -- a subtle yet vast reminder of how disappointing app is.
+The remaining white space stands as a monument, in a way, to the app's unfinished state -- a subtle yet vast reminder of how disappointing the editor is.
+Or maybe that's just me. :)

 ### StackEdit

 My rating: **4 / 5**

-This is the best editor I've tried so far, but it still leaves some things to be desired for this demanding user.
+This was the best editor I tried, but it still left some things to be desired.

 The interface strikes a great balance between simplicity and displaying useful functionality while editing.
-The app has two partitions: an editor on the left for writing markdown, and a viewer on the right with instantly rendered text.
+The app has two partitions: an editor on the left for writing markdown and a viewer on the right with instantly rendered text.
 Neither side feels cramped.
-StackEdit has most keyboard shortcuts, too, like tab for indentation, but not Cmd + K, oddly, for creating a link.
+StackEdit has most keyboard shortcuts, too, like tab for indentation... but not Cmd + K, oddly, for creating a link.
 It also feels old (circa 2014?) and there's no mobile app.
 And anyway, should a text editor get credit for implementing tab indentation in 2019?
 I'm probably being generous.
 (Prose.io lowered my standards, I think.)

 ### Closing thoughts